streamlab/starting-point/README.md

 ## Schedule

-See the latest schedule in the SCHEDULE.md file,
+See the latest schedule in the [SCHEDULE.md](https://github.com/streamlab/starting-point/blob/master/SCHEDULE.md) file.

 ## Todos